 Why should Parvati have dirt on her body?

-So when Ganeshaobstructs the path of Shiva, this means that ignorance, which is an attribute of the head, does not recognize knowledge.
+When Ganesha obstructs the path of Shiva, this means that ignorance, which is an attribute of the head, does not recognize knowledge.
 Then knowledge has to overcome ignorance.
 This is the symbolism behind Shiva chopping off the boy's head.

-- Ganesha's upraised hand, depicting protection, means, 'Fear not, I am with you', and his lowered hand, palm facing outwards means endless giving as well as an invitation to bow down, this is symbolic of the fact that we will all dissolve into earth one day.
+- Ganesha's upraised hand depicts protection.
+It means, 'Fear not, I am with you', and his lowered hand depicts his giving, as well as an invitation to bow down.
+This is also symbolic of the fact that we will all dissolve into the Earth one day.

+- Ganesha, the elephant-headed God travels on something as small as a mouse?
+Isn't that so incongruous?
+Again there is symbolism here that runs deep.
 The mouse snips and nibbles away at ropes that bind.
 The mouse is like the mantra which can cut through sheaths and sheaths of ignorance, leading to the ultimate knowledge represented by Ganesha!

 Our ancient Rishis were so deeply intelligent that they chose to express Divinity in terms of symbols rather than words, since words change over time, but symbols remain unchanged.